E. B. Hershberg Award For Important Discoveries In Medicinally Active Substances

-Although best known for the invention of Lyrica, Silverman has made other important contributions to the field of medicinal chemistry.
-His lab found a GABA aminotransferase inhibitor that is 300 times more potent in treating addiction than the currently marketed anticonvulsant vigabatrin.
-Silverman also designed neuronal nitric oxide synthase blockers that have shown strong activity in a rabbit model of cerebral palsy.
+As Maryanoff approached retirement from J&J, he joined Scripps Research Institute in California as a visiting investigator, where he collaborates with M. Reza Ghadiri on research involving self-assembling molecular systems, protein-lipid interactions, and modulators of epigenetic pathways.
+After his retirement in 2010, he also took on roles at the Pennsylvania Drug Discovery Institute and at the Institute for Hepatitis & Virus Research.

-Silverman has also proven to be a dedicated educator.
-In addition to writing a widely used medicinal chemistry textbook, “The Organic Chemistry of Drug Design and Drug Action,” he has regularly taught at Drew University Residential School in Medicinal Chemistry and was named the Charles Deering McCormick Professor of Teaching Excellence at Northwestern.
-His most gratifying experience is seeing an exciting publication from a former student.
-“That’s when I feel really proud,” Silverman says.
+In addition to expanding the panoply of potential treatments for serious disorders, Maryanoff has been a tireless contributor to the wider chemistry community.
+He currently serves as an associate editor for ACS Medicinal Chemistry Letters and has sat on the editorial boards of more than a dozen journals.

-Silverman will present the award address before the Division of Medicinal Chemistry at the fall national meeting in Denver.
+Maryanoff will present the award address before the ACS Division of Medicinal Chemistry.

 Join the conversation